 We arrive on Phillip Island around 5pm and our first stop is the Nobbies — a rocky headland on the southwest tip of the island.
 The green grassy hills sloping down to the ocean are dotted with small wooden penguin condos.

 It’s a short drive around the spectacular headland (not open to public access) past contented swamp wallabies and families of plump Cape Barren geese to the Penguin Parade Visitor Information Centre, which is where all penguin tours deposit their guests for the main event.
 Here we part company with Rob and join all the other visitors for the evening down on the beachside grandstands.

 Guests have the option of booking seating for the parade in the General Viewing area or ‘Penguins Plus’ premium zone.
 I’ve opted for the guided ranger tour, which includes guaranteed front row seats right on the beach and commentary from a ranger.
 It seems well worth the extra investment.
 Our ranger Emily is personable and clearly knows her stuff.

 Despite the modest showing, it’s an amazing experience and the crowd seems more than happy with their lot.
-Plus you actually see a lot more penguins in the rookery on the way back up to the Visitor Information Centre than you do on the beach.
+You also get to see a lot more penguins in the rookery on the way back up to the Visitor Information Centre.

 With no photography allowed (it can stun the penguins) I succumb to the official souvenir Photoshop jobbie for this story.

 All in all, these small group Phillip Island penguin tours from Melbourne are money extremely well spent.
 Go with an open mind and a realisation that this is Mother Nature at work and she’s not on call for the tourists.
 You’ll be thoroughly entertained.
 After all, who doesn’t love a parade?